Stephen-Adwini-Badu/08.-J.P-Morgan-Project/README.md

    - Machine learning model (Random Forest Classifier) is initialized and prepared for training.

 6. **Training and Evaluation:**
-   - Models are trained, and performance metrics such as accuracy, precision, and recall are computed
+   - Models are trained, and performance metrics such as accuracy, precision, recall, f1 score and roc-auc are computed
 <table align="center">
   <tr>
     <th>MODEL</th>